Kryptortio/SDAtom-WebUi-us/README.md

 Steps to try to find the cause of issues

 * Check the for errors in the output console (big white box at the bottom).
-* Activate verbose at the bottom reload the page and try again, are you seeing any errors in the optput console now?
+* Activate verbose by clicking `Script settings` and then the `Verbose console` checkbox, reload the page and try again, are you seeing any errors in the optput console now?
 * Press F12 then go to the console tab and reload the page, do you see any errors in there?

 # Limitations

-Latest commit (version of AUTOMATIC1111) confirmed to be working (1.1.1 [5ab7f213bec2f816f9c5644becb32eb72c8ffb89](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/5ab7f213bec2f816f9c5644becb32eb72c8ffb89))
+Latest commit (version of AUTOMATIC1111) confirmed to be working (1.2.0 [b08500cec8a791ef20082628b49b17df833f5dda](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/b08500cec8a791ef20082628b49b17df833f5dda))

 * Only txt2img, img2img and extras are supported
 * For img2img/extras loading a new image is not supported